When a couple arrives and we begin the ceremony, that's a wonderful moment. We met, we talked, we agreed to work together. Now is the moment!

-I am a clergyman.
-I spent four years in a seminary earning the ordination that allows me to officiate weddings in New York and elsewhere.
-I have a solid background, one that has served me and my couples well.
-The Clerk of the City of New York in 2001 issued my license 24 years ago.
+I am a open-mindedclergyman.
+I spent four years in a seminary earning the ordination that allows me to officiate weddings in New York and elsewhere — a solid background that has served me and my couples well.
+The Clerk of the City of New York issued my license to officiate in 2001.
 Good in all states.

 I work to provide warm, supportive, and efficient wedding moments for all kinds of my fellow humans.
 Ceremonies can be spiritual, secular, LGBTQ, interfaith, for the incarcerated, and, of course, Jewish.